telerik/kendo-ui-core/docs/controls/navigation/button/overview.md

 ---
 title: Overview
-page_title: Overview | Kendo UI Button Widget
+page_title: Overview | Kendo UI Button
 description: "Learn how to initialize the Kendo UI Button widget and apply its other options."
 slug: overview_kendoui_button_widget
 position: 1